Pull Requests are a powerful tool for code review and knowledge sharing.

 Explain what the change is intended to do

-To make it easier for reviewers, we should explain what the changes is intended to do.
+To make it easier for reviewers, we should explain what the changes are intended to do.
 It can be as easy as giving the context that made the change necessary.

 Since we try to make small Pull Request, the changes should only focus on one behavior change.
 That makes them easier to explain.